Last Updated on April 15, 2021 by Mark Ferguson

 What is the premise behind the Zombie House Flipping Show?

 The show Zombie House Flippers started in 2016 and is based in Florida, where an investor teams up with a Realtor and contractors to fix up zombie foreclosures.
 The show plays out like most reality shows with a highly staged atmosphere and little actual information.
 In most reality flipping shows, they try to make the owner of the flips seem super involved in the rehab when they are not and should not be doing the work.
 I once talked to an investor who was on one of these shows, and he said they made him lay some tile in the bathroom one time.
 It was the first time he had laid tile, and as soon as he was done, his crew came in and tore it out so they could re-lay it.

 The investor buys the houses without telling us how he finds them, fixes them up with the help of his Realtor, and sells them.
 The interesting part is that his Realtor seems to work for free.

 Why are the numbers completely inaccurate on Zombie House Flipping?

 I knew I was going to hate (I know hate is a strong word, but it is warranted) the show from the beginning because they showed the potential profit of the house flip they were working on.
 They said the house was bought for $185,000, needed $65,000 in work, and would sell for $325,000, leaving a profit of $75,000.
-Seems like a decent profit right?
+It seems like a decent profit, right?
 Except, they left out at least $20,000 in other costs that come with every house flip.
 When they sold the house, the final numbers looked like this: